Technologicat/unpythonic/macro_extras/README.md

     assert f(21, 1/0) == 42
 ```

 In a ``with lazify`` block, function arguments are evaluated only when actually used, at most once each, and in the order in which they are actually used.
-Passing an argument to another lazy function does not count as a use; a use occurs only if the callee reads the value.
-This macro affects only function argument passing; everything else works as usual.

 Note ``my_if`` in the example is a run-of-the-mill runtime function, not a macro.
 Only the ``with lazify`` is imbued with any magic.
 Essentially, the above code expands into: